longstone/lodur-parse-operation/README.md

 nodejs app which parses the lodur entries and make it available as json

-Following env vars are required telegram_hash // telegram bot api hash
+Following env vars are required

+*telegram_hash // telegram bot api hash
-MONGOURI // uri to persistence
+*MONGOURI // uri to persistence
+*gcmapikey // api key for gcm messages